Lynx hunting requires careful preparation

 The lynx has excellent hearing.
 One should always remember this during a hunt.
 The shooters must remain as quiet as possible as they lie in wait.
 The lynx picks up gun loading sounds, the creaking of snow underfoot or the crackle of a walkie-talkie from far away.

-The hunters locate the lynx by its tracks and the shooters are positioned around the perimeter as you would do in moose hunting.
-Occasionally, a fast dog might be able to chase the lynx up a tree.
+Lynxes are located based on their tracks, and stands are placed on presumed lynx pathways.
+A fast dog can sometimes chase a lynx up a tree.
 When a lynx has been alerted and is on the move, it likes to use the tracks of other animals to escape – it might even circle behind the beater and take advantage of his or her ski tracks.
-If a shooter sights more than one lynx, it is best to shoot at the smallest one, as the group might be a female with its cubs.
+Careful consideration is required from a still-hunter when they spot a lynx.

 A female followed by cubs is always protected

 In cases where no other satisfactory solution is found, an exceptional hunting permit for lynx hunting may be granted on the basis of damages caused by a lynx, provided that the hunting of the animal does not negatively affect the favourable conservation status of the species in its natural distribution area.
-Possible reasons for granting an exceptional hunting permit based on damages include, for example, conservation of other wildlife, threat to public safety and prevention of economic damages.
 A female lynx is always protected if it is followed by a young cub that is under a year old.